 Concept Expected Knowledge Amplification

 The Concept Of A Balanced, A balanced diet for all based - Menu and meal planning based

 Optimal, Prudent Healthy Diet on the national nutrient goals on the national and CINDI

 and dietary guidelines dietary guidelines

 - The importance of a balance in

 menu and meal planning to

 include: nutrients, energy value,

-colour, texture, flavour
+The Course of A Delever Recipe modification to colour, texture, flavour

-The Concept Of A Balanced, Recipe modification to - Strategies for modifying recipes
+The Concept Of A Balanced, Optimal, Prudent Healthy Diet Recipe modification to increase health value - Strategies for modifying recipes to make them healthier

-Optimal, Prudent Healthy Diet increase health value The role of traditional foods in to make them healthier - The value of traditional Maltese
+cont.
+The role of traditional foods in - The value of traditional Maltese

-cont. promoting healthy diets dishes and how recipes can be
+Cont. promoting healthy diets dishes and how recipes can be

-promoting hearthy diets modified to make them healthier
+Francisco de la company de la modified to make them healthier

 if necessary (e.g. bigilla, torti,

 brungiel/qarabagħli mimli,

 timpana, pulpetti tal-ħut, stuffat

 tal-fenek, soppa tal-armla, figolla)

 The Relationship Between Diet Common meal patterns, - Prevalence of snacking and

-And Health changing dietary practice and skipping breakfast; the consistent

-health health use of convenience foods, take-
+And Health changing dietary practice and skipping breakfast; the consistent use of convenience foods, take-

-out food and food consumption
+health out food and food consumption

 outside the home; awareness of

-health-related advantages and disadvantages of organic farming
+health-related advantages and

+disadvantages of organic farming

 and GMOs; fad diets and eating

 disorders and how to make wise

 food choices to ensure healthy

 eating

 Diet-related disorders and - The role of diet in the

 diseases common and development and prevention of

-emergent in Malta obesity, diabetes, coronary heart

-disease, hypertension, dental
+emergent in Malta obesity, diabetes, coronary heart disease, hypertension, dental

 caries, diverticulosis,

+osteoporosis, constipation,

-osteoporosis, constipation, anaemia, some cancers (e.g. colo-
+anaemia, some cancers (e.g. colo-

 rectal cancer), eating disorders

 - Food intolerances: lactose

 intolerance, gluten intolerance

-(coeliac) and peanut allergy
+XX (coeliac) and peanut allergy

 Vegetarian diets and health - Types of vegetarian diets: lacto,

-lacto-ovo, pesco, vegans

-- The health benefits of vegetarian /
+lacto-ovo, pesco, vegans - The health benefits of vegetarian /

-- Diotom: 1- 6 1'00 plant-based diets
+plant-based diets

-Dietary needs for different stages in the life cycle - Recommended food intake for maintaining health in different
+Dietary needs for different - Recommended food intake for

-stages in the life cycle population groups: pregnant and
+stages in the life cycle maintaining health in different

+population groups: pregnant and

 lactating women, infants (0-1

 years), pre-school children (1-4

 years), growing school children

 (5- 10 years), adolescents, adults,

-the elderly

-- Identification of population
+the elderly - Identification of population

 groups at risk through low or

 high intakes of specific nutrients

-L 1 1
+-8 or specific nations

-Concept Expected Knowledge Amplification Menu And Meal Planning Planning suitable menus and meals for specific conditions - Special dietary requirements for diabetics, coeliacs, vegetarians, vegans, individuals on a calorie- reduced, or high-fibre, or low-fat, or low-salt, or low-cholesterol diet Menu And Meal Planning cont.
-Planning economical healthy meals - Factors to be considered when planning economical healthy meals: e.g. The use of foods in season, use of cheaper cuts of meat, adding vegetables, pulses or soya to extend a meat dish, taking advantage of special offers (buying in bulk and freezing) - Identifying good quality food (nutritional value for money) - Comparing prices per unit, weight, volume and shelf position - Use of energy-saving appliances and strategies when cooking food Nutritional analysis of meals and recipes - Analysis of meals and recipes for key nutrients provided (also to meet specific dietary / health needs) - Recommending strategies for improving nutritional value of meals and recipes
+Concept Expected Knowledge Amplification Menu And Meal Planning Planning suitable menus and meals for specific conditions - Special dietary requirements for diabetics, coeliacs, vegetarians, vegans, individuals on a calorie- reduced, or high-fibre, or low-fat, or low-salt, or low-cholesterol diet Menu And Meal Planning cont. - Planning economical healthy meals - Factors to be considered when planning economical healthy meals: e.g. The use of foods in season, use of cheaper cuts of meat, adding vegetables, pulses or soya to extend a meat dish, taking advantage of special offers (buying in bulk and freezing) - Identifying good quality food (nutritional value for money) - Comparing prices per unit, weight, volume and shelf position - Use of energy-saving appliances • Nutritional analysis of meals and recipes and strategies when cooking food - Analysis of meals and recipes for key nutrients provided (also to meet specific dietary / health needs) - Recommending strategies for improving nutritional value of meals and recipes